FriendsOfTYPO3/tea/README.md

 [![Latest Unstable Version](https://poser.pugx.org/ttn/tea/v/unstable.svg)](https://packagist.org/packages/ttn/tea)
 [![License](https://poser.pugx.org/ttn/tea/license.svg)](https://packagist.org/packages/ttn/tea)

-This TYPO3 extension is an example for writing unit and functional tests for Extbase/Fluid-based extensions for TYPO3 CMS using PHPUnit.
+This TYPO3 extension is an example of best practices in continuous integration and automated code checks, also writing unit and functional tests for Extbase/Fluid-based extensions for TYPO3 CMS using PHPUnit.

 It also is an example for
 [best practices for extbase/fluid](https://github.com/oliverklee/workshop-handouts/tree/main/extbase-best-practices).